 Conclusion

-So we have seen some good methods in which you can contribute to open source software, even if you had no technical experience at all.
+So we have seen some good methods in which you can contribute to open source software, even if you have no technical experience at all.
 Doing the previous things should be quite straightforward and possible for the average Joe who wants to give something back.

 If you have any other similar ideas about contributing to open source software for dummies, we would love to hear them in the comments.